Table of contents: Removal ↓ Installation ↓

 Check and, if necessary, clean the mating surfaces of the brake disc and hub.
 When installing a new brake disc, remove the protective coating from its surface.

-Attach the brake hose to the bracket.
+Secure the brake hose to the bracket.

-Fasten the caliper with bolts and tighten the bolts of the FN-3 front caliper to 120 Nm and the HP-2 caliper to 190 Nm.
-If bolts with a ribbed head base are being reinstalled, use a wire brush to clean the ribbed surface.
+Secure the caliper with bolts and tighten the front caliper mounting bolts FN-3 to 120 Nm and the caliper HP-2 to 190 Nm.
+If bolts with a ribbed head base are reinstalled, clean the ribbed surface using a wire brush.

 Connect the parking brake cable to the rear brake caliper.